MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

     1. On the **Log collectors** tab, configure the log collector.

 **Migration recommendation**
 We recommend using Cloud App Security discovery in parallel with your current CASB solution.
 Start by configuring automatic firewall log upload to Cloud App Security [log collectors](discovery-docker.md).
-If you use Defender for Endpoint, in Microsoft Defender Security Center, make sure you [turn on the option](mde-integration.md#how-to-integrate-microsoft-defender-for-endpoint-with-cloud-app-security) to forward signals to Cloud App Security.
+If you use Defender for Endpoint, in Microsoft 365 Defender, make sure you [turn on the option](mde-integration.md#how-to-integrate-microsoft-defender-for-endpoint-with-cloud-app-security) to forward signals to Cloud App Security.
 Configuring Cloud Discovery will not conflict with the log collection of your current CASB solution.

 ### To create a snapshot Cloud Discovery report